-- Verify exterior seals are against the room at the top corners and not turned in when the room is out (horizontal seal overlaps vertical). - Also, check for VOIDS in the seal on the slide roof and side panels. - CHECK weep hole in ramp pan is OPEN and UNOBSTRUCTED.
+- Verify the exterior seals are flat against the room at the top corners and not turned in when the room is OUT (horizontal seal must overlap the vertical seal). - Also, check for VOIDS in the seal on the slide roof and side panels. - CHECK that the weep hole in the ramp pan is OPEN and UNOBSTRUCTED.